 Over time the number of students from progressive schools increased, and even the law schools and other safe options such as Symbiosis became competitive.
 This has now led to the emergence of a new wave of Corporate-backed Universities 6 such as Shiv Nadar, OP Jindal, Munjal etc. Thus an entire alternate hypo-competitive education pathway has emerged to cater to the needs of IAs, stressing holistic learning, exposure to liberal arts and building a rounded personality.
 Admission is driven not by hard cut-offs or performance on entrance tests but via holistic assessments and intentionally fuzzy metrics.

 Similar to the education and media sectors, other businesses too have emerged to tap these IA and English First (EFs) HHs.
 The most notable of these are organic/healthy food and cosmetics brands—think 24 Mantra, Forest Essentials, Kama Ayurveda, Raw Pressery, Epigamia, Paperboat etc. Restaurants are another category that is aiming hard for these segments—Starbucks, Social, Hoppipola etc. That said, brands which target themselves too sharply to this psychographic also run the risk of plateauing out in growth, given that this segment is only 25 million to 30 million large.
-Indo-Anglians love signal products; as the usage and display of these products and brands helps bolster their identities.

 The rapid emergence of Organic food brands over the past few years such as 24 Mantra, Conscious Food, Pride of Cows etc is particularly interesting.
 These are really expensive products compared to their non-organic counterparts, but IA HHs are happy to pay the premium for the health benefits that they confer.
 In paying this premium, they are deviating from the traditional scrooge mindset of the Indian middle-class.
 One clear reason for this willingness to pay the premium is because these products are akin to ‘signal’ products.
 Usage or possession of cultural products also signals status about yourself to the wider world, much the same way as driving a Tesla or Prius conveys something about yourself.